slexisvn/query_engine/docs/02-logical-plan/10-relational-algebra.md

 # 10. Relational algebra in twenty minutes

-> After this chapter you will be able to read any plan this engine prints as an expression in four operators, and explain why an optimizer is permitted to exist at all.
+> After this chapter you will be able to read a simple plan using selection, projection, joins, and grouping, and explain the conditions for rearranging those operations.

 ## The question